dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

     Another way to test private members is to refactor them into an implementation class, which is then declared in a `*-internal.h` file.
-Your clients aren't allowed to include this header but your tests can.
+Your clients aren'type allowed to include this header but your tests can.
 Such is called the
     [Pimpl](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/the-c-pimpl-r1794/)
     (Private Implementation) idiom.